Market Hay Like a Pro With These Five Tips

 “When demand for a product or commodity exceeds supply, the producer can readily sell to the consumer.
-But when supply exceeds demand, marketing strategy usually determines which producer is able to move his or her product to the consumer,” Vough said.
-“Certainly marketing is much more involved than selling, but rewards are higher prices and repeat buyers, providing a more consistent and stable market.”
+But when supply exceeds demand, marketing strategy usually determines which producer is able to move their product to the consumer,” Vough said.
+“Certainly, marketing is much more involved than selling, but rewards are higher prices and repeat buyers, providing a more consistent and stable market.”

 Here are five tips to kickstart your hay marketing.

 Once you’ve committed to marketing hay rather than simply selling, the first step is identifying your target market.
-It may be a group that aligns with the specific forage quality and quantity you produce, or it may be a geographic area that enables you to meet customers’ supply and transportation demands.
+It may be a set of producers that align with the specific forage quality and quantity you produce, or it may be a geographic area that enables you to meet customers’ supply and transportation demands.
 Determine who that target group is first, then do what it takes to meet that group’s specific needs.

-“If you are not familiar with the potential hay market opportunities open to you, conduct a market analysis,” Vough said.
+“If you’re not familiar with the potential hay market opportunities open to you, conduct a market analysis,” Vough said.
 “Determine where market opportunities are located.
 It may be local, regional or even international.
 Are you in a position to provide service to that market?
-What is the future of the market?
+What’s the future of the market?
 What types and quality of hay is that market looking for?
 You should know the market before the crop is planted.
 If you planted alfalfa and the market wants an alfalfa/grass mixture, marketing may be quite difficult.”

 This may seem obvious to many producers, but it’s important to be attentive to the specific needs of different hay buyers.
-For dairy producers, for example, quality and feed value will be higher priorities, whereas general buyers who are looking to supplement other feedstocks and possibly use purchased hay for bedding will place more value on quantity.
-But the range of forage expectations may not be as simple as that, so it’s important to always shoot for high quality.
+For dairy producers, for example, hay with higher nutrient value will be a top priority, whereas general beef producers who are looking to supplement with other feedstocks and possibly use purchased hay for bedding will place more value on quantity.

 Though it’s tough to plan for Mother Nature and how she’ll influence overall forage output and quality during the growing season, a strong hay marketing plan accounts for any potential gaps in production and maintains consistent output to meet customer demand.
 And the more consistent your bales are — especially when it comes to shape, size and density — the more likely you will be to have repeat customers.